lyft/cartography/docs/drift-detect.md

 }
 ```

-Once all detector files have been created and stored in a directory, drift detection can be run with the following command:
+Once all query files have been created and stored in a directory, drift detection can be run with the following command:

 `driftdetect --neo4j-uri <your neo4j uri> --drift-detector-directory <your directory containing all detector files>`